-Passive Commitment Avoidance: How People Avoid Commitment "Passively"
+Passive Commitment Avoidance —> Learn How People Avoid Commitment "Passively"

-- We actively avoid commitment by making it clear or in some way obvious to others that we are disinterested and/or are conflicted about commitment.
+- We actively avoid commitment by making it clear or obvious that we are disinterested and/or conflicted about commitment.

-You see, when we’re clear about what we want, we’re not attracted to people who are wishy-washy.
-In fact, the more committed we are to being in a loving, committed relationship, the MORE SELECTIVE we become.
-In other words, choosing inappropriate partners reveals a lot about us.
-Specifically, it reveals our level of ‘seriousness’ about being in a close, committed, long-term, relationship.
+You see, when we’re clear about what we want and are fully committed to our vision, we’re not attracted to people who are wishy-washy and uncommitted.
+In fact, the more committed we are, the MORE SELECTIVE we become.
+In other words, choosing inappropriate partners reveals a lot about ourselves.
+Specifically, it reveals our level of seriousness in regard to being in a committed relationship.

-When I’m coaching people, they often say things like, “I had doubts about marrying him or her, but decided to go ahead and get married anyway.
-You see, forging ahead with such a serious decision when we have doubts, reveals a lack of commitment on our part.
-When we have doubts, but forge ahead with marriage, anyway, it’s because we believe, on some level, that we can wiggle our way out of the commitment, at some point, down the road.
+When I’m coaching men and women, they often say things like, “I had doubts about marrying him or her; but I decided to go ahead and get married anyway.
+Yet, forging ahead, with such a serious decision, when we have doubts, reveals a glaring lack of commitment on our part.
+You see, when we have doubts about getting married, but get married, anyway, it’s because we believe, on some level, that we can wiggle our way out of the commitment, later, at some future point, down the road.

 As Deepak Chopra tells us in his book, The Book of Secrets, “Many relationships end in divorce because of a lack of commitment, but that lack didn’t grow over time; it was present from the outset and was never resolved.”